filakhtov/gentoo-use-docs/app-text/gspell.md

 It is safe to disable the flag.

 ### test
-Start a new Xvfb session and execute the `make check` command inside of it when the main build is completed to run a test suite provided with the source code.
+Start a new D-Bus session inside of the virtual Xvfb session and execute the `make check` command inside of it when the main build is completed to run a test suite provided with the source code.
 This will extend a build time.

 The flag should normally be disabled.
 It is mainly targeted for the Gentoo team, testers and developers.